 To qualify for full-time enrollment certification by the university, graduate students must carry a study load of 12 units of coursework a semester, or nine units of which six are in 500-level courses.
-A normal full-time load in summer session is one and onethird units per week of instruction.
+A normal full-time load in summer session is one and one-third units per week of instruction.

-As required by federal regulations for non-immigrant "F-1" and "J-1" visa students, the Graduate Studies office maintains a listing of programs that allow less than 12 units per semester to qualify for full-time status.
+As required by federal regulations for non-immigrant "F-1" and "J-1" visa students, the Graduate Studies Office maintains a listing of programs that allow fewer than 12 units per semester to qualify for full-time status.
 These departmental unit requirements do not change the official definition (stated above) that is used to certify full-time enrollment for financial aid eligibility or loan deferment.

 The maximum study load for students working toward a master's degree is 12 units per semester; in exceptional cases, however, a student may take more with the approval of the graduate program adviser.
-Forms to request excess units are available in the Graduate Studies Office, on the Graduate Studies website, or from the departmental graduate program adviser.
+Forms to request excess units are available in the Graduate Studies Office or on the Graduate Studies website.

-EXTENDED EDUCATION
+UNIVERSITY EXTENDED EDUCATION

-In addition to its regular academic programs, the university offers courses through Extended Education.
-This includes intersession, extension-only courses, and Open University enrollment.
-The applicability of credit earned in courses taken through Extended Education is subject to approval by the graduate program adviser and the associate vice president, Graduate Programs and Research(or designee).
-Consultation with a graduate adviser before taking any course through Extended Education is strongly recommended.
+In addition to its state-supported academic programs, the university offers self-supported courses through University Extended Education.
+This includes intersession, special session credit courses, summer session and Open University enrollment.
+The applicability of credit earned in courses taken through Extended Education may be subject to approval by the graduate program adviser and the associate vice president, Graduate Programs and Research; therefore, consultation with the program's graduate adviser before taking courses is strongly recommended.

 Any student desiring a master's degree must be admitted to the university and maintain continuous enrollment every fall and spring semester until award of the degree.
-Enrollment through University Extension does not maintain continuous enrollment.
+Enrollment through University Extension does not maintain continuous enrollment for students in state-funded degree programs.

-Intersession/Special Sessions
+Intersession/Special Sessions/Summer Session